 At the going down of the sun and in the morning,

 We will remember them.”

 We decided to stay at the main campsite for Ypres: Camping Jeugdstadion Ieper.
 They have a camping car (motorhome) parking area at the front, and then further camping areas around the sides and back.
-Unfortunately, the camping car area was full, but they found space for us on another camping-car area in the back which was more expensive but very pleasant.)
+Unfortunately, the camping car area was full, but they found space for us on another area in the back (more expensive but very pleasant.)

-I would recommend booking (if you know your dates!) as they are the most popular choice for the area.
+I would recommend booking a space as they are the most popular campsite in the area.
 The motorhome area is open all year, but the campsite (and shower/ toilet block) closes between 12th November and 01 March, so bear that in mind when you book.

 Last Post at the Menin Gate- final thoughts

 I was especially amazed by how many young people were there and how respectful they were.
 I hope this ceremony continues for many, many years to come to remind us all of the heartbreak of war and the things we can achieve if we work together.

 How about you??
 Have you ever experience the Last Post at the Menin Gate?
 What did you think of it?

 Kat never planned to buy a motorhome.
 She also never planned to quit her job as an air traffic controller, go touring around Europe in said motorhome, start one of the UK’s largest motorhome travel websites… or get a cocker spaniel.